0xabdul/Coding-bootcamp-testimonials-slider/README.md

 # Coding-bootcamp-testimonials-slider
-this is  Front end Mentor junior challenge  testimonials slider using html and css then javascript
+this is  Front end Mentor junior challenge  testimonials slider using html and css then javascript.